 • Aging Potential – Premium Cabernet Sauvignon can age for 20+ years, with Bordeaux First Growths lasting even longer.

-Cabernet Sauvignon’s aging ability makes it a cornerstone of fine wine investment, with older vintages appreciating significantly in secondary markets.
-Its structured nature and high tannin content allow for a slow, complex evolution in the bottle, which increases desirability among collectors.
+That aging ability is precisely what makes Cabernet Sauvignon a cornerstone of fine wine investment.
+Older vintages appreciate in the secondary market in ways that reward patient investors.
+The structured nature and high tannin content allow for a slow, complex evolution in the bottle, which drives desirability among serious collectors over time.

 Syrah (Shiraz) Grape Characteristics

-Syrah (Shiraz) grapes are smaller, with a thinner skin, resulting in a fruit-forward, aromatic, and peppery profile.
-While it contains moderate tannins compared to Cabernet Sauvignon, it compensates with high phenolic concentration, which enhances color intensity and richness.
+Syrah (Shiraz) grapes are smaller with a thinner skin, which gives the wine its fruit-forward, aromatic, and peppery character.
+Tannins sit at moderate levels compared to Cabernet Sauvignon, but a high phenolic concentration compensates by enhancing both color intensity and richness.

 • Tannin Structure – Medium to high, softer than Cabernet but still age-worthy.